 "The bowlers did very well today, we had great intensity in the field and I was very proud with the way we played the first 50 overs of the game," South Africa captain AB de Villiers said.

 "Our batting is not going well, we have got a few issues, we know that, it's up to us to turn it around.
-At the moment I don't have answers and I'm very disappointed in the performance again."

 The third one-day international will be played in Abu Dhabi next Wednesday. – Reuters